fiduh/k8s/eksctl/README.md

   - *Deploy the relevant addons to the cluster including CoreDNS, Cilium-CNI, Pod Identity Agent, Storage CSI, etc.
   Note: these are deployed automatically as system processes when using Auto Mode.*
   - Implement persistent storage using the CSI drivers (only when auto mode is not been used).
-  - Deploy a sample fullstack app with a Frontend, Backend and Database in segregatted namespaces to test the cluster.
+  - Deploy a sample fullstack app with a Frontend, Backend and Database in a segregatted namespace to test the cluster.
-  - Route ingress (North/South) Traffic into the cluster using HTTP API Gateway, VPC Private Link, NLB, Gateway API, Route or Ingress.
+  - Securely expose microservices running in the cluster to external traffic using HTTP API Gateway, VPC Private Link, NLB/ALB, Gateway API, Route or Ingress.
   - AWS Services like HTTP API Gateway should be provisioned using kubernetes native configurations (CRDs)

   ![Integration](../images/AWS_EKS.png)